Sign up now for FREE to read our insider reviews in full Sign Up Now

 The admissions process at Bancroft's School

 For entry at 11+, 50 per cent of pupils (about 60) move up from Bancroft's Prep School, with the rest from local preps and primaries.
 It’s a competitive process, with lots of tutoring going on in preparation, but the school firmly discourages this.
-All applicants sit a computer-based reasoning test, English and maths papers and those who make the grade are interviewed at a later date.
-For students wishing to join at 16+, there are exams in two subjects (which they hope to take at A-level) as well as a thinking skills paper and an interview.
-Offers are made on the basis of achieving grade 8 or 9 in five GCSE subjects.
-Pupils are broadly local (although the radius is growing) and, while some travel from Potters Bar, Winchmore Hill or Cheshunt, most live a 10- to 30-minute drive away.
+All applicants sit a computer-based reasoning test, English and maths papers, and those who make the grade are interviewed at a later date.
+For students wishing to join at 16+, there are exams in two subjects (which they hope to take at A-level), as well as a thinking-skills paper and an interview.
+Offers are made on the basis of achieving grade 9 or 8 in five GCSE subjects.
+Pupils are broadly local (although the radius is growing), and while some travel from Potters Bar, Winchmore Hill or Cheshunt, most live a 10- to 30-minute drive away.

-The highest of high achievers in music, sport, creative arts and academics can apply for awards and although these no longer come with any financial discount, recipients of these coveted accolades are expected to make a greater contribution to school life in these areas.
-Bancroft’s also offer means-tested assisted places, which aim to offer the Bancroft’s opportunities to families who would otherwise be unable to access them.
+The highest of high achievers in music, sport, creative arts and academics can apply for awards at both 11+ and 16+ and although these no longer come with any financial discount, recipients of these coveted accolades are expected to make a greater contribution to school life in these areas (music scholars receive complimentary tuition in one instrument).
+Bancroft’s also offers means-tested assisted places, which aim to offer the school’s opportunities to families who would otherwise be unable to access them.

 Academics and destinations

-Results are dazzling: 80 per cent of the most recent GCSE grades were at grade 8 or 9, nearly 15 per cent of pupils bagged 10 grade 9s and one student even achieved a jaw-dropping 11 of the highest possible grades.
-A-levels were similarly stratospheric with more 93 per cent of pupils achieving A*-B in all their exams and almost half the total grades at A* level.
+Results are dazzling: 92 per cent of the most recent GCSEs were at grades 9-7; 49 per cent were grade 9; and 27 pupils achieved nine or more 9s.
+A-levels were similarly punchy, with 92 per cent of pupils achieving A*-B in all their exams and just over a third of the total grades at A-level were A*.

 Maths and sciences are popular A-level choices – 30 per cent of girls take physics and most pupils study maths – with stellar results (one maths teacher told us that his department is famously competitive).
-But Mr Marshall assures us that a great deal of work is being done into giving the arts equal prominence.
+Computer science is thriving, with plenty of involvement in competitions and challenges beyond school, and there’s a good gender balance here too.
+Solving real-world problems is high on the agenda with one design, technology and engineering student creating and constructing a wearable desk for children in refugee camps who want to be able to continue their studies.

 Co-curricular

-CCF for (almost) everyone – heaps of children were running around in camo on the afternoon we visited.
+There’s CCF for (almost) everyone – heaps of children were running around in camo on the afternoon we visited.
 Our pupil guide was hilarious about the challenges of learning to march while carrying a rifle and raved about the joys of ‘Night Ex’ and ‘Sniper Stalk’.
 DofE is popular with many pupils too, with plenty gaining their gold awards.
-But Bancroft’s have taken ‘challenge’ up a notch with a spring term Hunger Games week – beginning with an author visit discussing dystopian fiction, setting the scene for the discussion of various dystopian scenarios and the strategies necessary to lead a small community of survivors to safety.
-And it’s not only theoretical, lunchtimes are given over to jousting, archery, bug eating and escape room contests in which Tribunes (house tutor groups) compete to ‘survive’.
+But Bancroft’s has taken things up a notch with a spring-term Hunger Games week, beginning with an author visit to talk about dystopian fiction, which leads to discussions about various scenarios and the strategies necessary to lead a small community of survivors to safety.
+And it’s not only theoretical: lunchtimes are given over to jousting, archery and escape room contests in which Tribunes (house tutor groups) compete to ‘survive’.

-This is an incredibly busy place, with too many clubs and activities to mention (new pupils are encouraged to join at least a handful at the Freshers’ Fair), and if a club doesn’t exist, children can start their own (note the popular EqualiTEA Society, founded by a pupil and launched with a talk by actor and activist Lord (Michael) Cashman).
+This is an incredibly busy place, with too many clubs and activities to mention (newcomers are encouraged to join at least a handful at the freshers’ fair), and if a club doesn’t exist, pupils can start their own.
+The school even has their own IdentiTEA society, their Pride group run by their diversity and inclusion coordinators, with an inclusive Pride week each year.

 Bancroft's school community

-The Bancroft’s community extends outside of the school gates.
-The school has close ties to The Drapers’ Company, while leavers join more than 4,500 other alumni as part of the Old Bancroftians’ Association, and The Parents’ Association works tirelessly to run a number of fundraising events.
-Pupils throw themselves into community work too, with senior pupils hosting a weekly social club called Phab for the physically handicapped and swimming sessions with children from a local special needs school.
-Pupils also run science and modern languages fairs with local primary children, and invite members of the local community in to watch matinee performances of student-led productions.
+The Bancroft’s community extends beyond the school gates.
+The school has close ties to The Drapers’ Company, while leavers join more than 4,500 other alumni as part of the Old Bancroftians’ Association, and the parents’ association works tirelessly to run a number of fundraising events.
+Pupils throw themselves into community work too, with senior pupils hosting a weekly social club called Phab for the physically impaired and swimming sessions with children from a local special-needs school.
+Pupils also run science and modern languages fairs with local primary children and invite members of the local community in to watch matinee performances of student-led productions.

-Pastoral care is strong with the house system providing a solid foundation – tutors and house staff are the daily point of contact and consistency.
-Older students are encouraged to take responsibility for wellbeing, engage with younger pupils and even present some of the PSHE material in a format that will resonate more profoundly when delivered by peers.
+Pastoral care is strong, with the house system providing a solid foundation – tutors and house staff are the daily point of contact and consistency.
+Older students are encouraged to take responsibility for wellbeing, engage with younger pupils and even present PSHE material in a format that will resonate more profoundly when delivered by peers.
 Workshops throughout the year teach parents and pupils how to deal with digital technology, handle academic pressures and forge positive mental-health strategies.

 And finally....

-In our book, this is an exceptional place with brainy, creative children which feels delightfully low-key for a school that boasts so many accomplishments.
-One pupil described the school community as the ‘Bancroft’s Bubble’ and we rather liked it: hardworking, ambitious and energetically pursuing the six core values that will unlock the door to successful adulthood for these fortunate teens – curiosity, kindness, integrity, courage, balance and excellence – sounds like a pretty good bubble to be in.
+In our book, this is an exceptional place with brainy, creative children and which feels delightfully low-key for a school that boasts so many accomplishments.
+One pupil described the school community as the ‘Bancroft’s Bubble’ and we rather liked it: hardworking, ambitious and energetically pursuing the six core values that will unlock the door to successful adulthood.
+It sounds like a pretty good bubble for these fortunate teens to be in.

 Gallery See All